I have a degree in Literature and Education, and I have been writing for Hubpages for over 9 years.

-The movie: Cape Fear is essentially a stalker film with a recently releases rapist (Robert Mitchum) hunting the prosecutor (Gregory Peck) that both caught him and had him convicted.
+The movie: Cape Fear is essentially a stalker film with a recently released rapist (Robert Mitchum) hunting the prosecutor (Gregory Peck) who both caught him and had him convicted.
 It is #61 on AFI's list of greatest suspense movies.

 La Ceremonie (1995)